 What is a sales strategy?

-1. Decide your Go To Customers
+1. Decide your ‘Go to customers’

-- Please note that when you have decided a Go To Customer, it does not mean that you will not sell to NON Go To Customers.
-It simply means that you will focus your resources on a specific customer to make them successful and find real value in your offering.
+- Once you have decided who your “Go to customer” is, it does not mean that you will not sell to “non-Go to customers”.
+It merely means that you will focus your resources on a specific customer who finds real value in your offering.

-- Please note that Go To Customers include current customers.
-Make sure that when you write your strategy you include how you will develop current customer relationships and how you plan to develop them.
+- “Go to customers” include your current customers.
+Make sure that when you write your strategy, you include how you will develop existing customer relationships and how you plan to increase engagement with them.

 2. Analyze your specific market

 Great!
 Now you know whom you should target.
 You now need to analyze the market itself.
 Ask yourself these questions: How many target customers do you have in each region?
 In each country?
 For example, do you have several hundred in one state or maybe only two?
 What areas are most developed when it comes to your target customer?
 Analyze the data and make suggestions about what your target markets should be.